Arnold45202/Connect4-Game-/README.md

 Hiii these are mini games that we all have played before, I coded these games to learn the language python better!!

+I coded this website to be farmlise with html and css also with python!

 lists of games I coded so far
 - connect4
 - tictactoe